Frequently Asked Questions (FAQ)

 You can view your user role(s) by selecting User Profile on the top right of the screen.

-What are the new roles for the DRDP Online 2023 site?
+3. What are the new roles for the DRDP Online system?

 The new roles include: